JahdaiF/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 The goal of this tutorial is to manage a full-service help desk environment in the cloud.
-I simulated the entire ticket lifecycle—from end-user reporting to final resolution—using role-based access to manage priorities and department escalations.<br />
+I simulated the entire ticket lifecycle, from end-user reporting to final resolution, using role-based access to manage priorities and department escalations.<br />

 <h2>Environments and Technologies Used</h2>